What is hyponatraemia?

 What causes hyponatraemia?

-Hyponatraemia is a deficiency of sodium in the blood.
-The type of hyponatraemia that an individual has can be categorised according to the water volume levels ('hydration status') in particular parts of the body:
+Hyponatraemia is when there is too little sodium in the blood.
+The type of hyponatraemia that an individual has can be categorised according to the water volume levels ('hydration status') in the body:

 - Dehydration (hypovolaemic hyponatraemia) – this means that a person will be in a dehydrated condition, with low water levels in the body.
 It is caused by two mechanisms:

-- Loss of sodium and water through the kidneys as a result of:
+- Loss of sodium and water (in excess) through the kidneys as a result of:

 - kidney problems